sharpbrowser/SharpBrowser/README.md

 - To customize the application icon, change `sharpbrowser.ico` inside the `Resources` folder.

-- To configure the tab style colors, modify the `BrowserTabStyle` class.
+- To customize the tab size and tab colors, modify the `BrowserTabStyle` class.

 - To enable Javascript, WebGL, WebRTC, LocalStorage, modify the `BrowserConfig` class.